 With the abundance of digital resources available today, it can be difficult to cut through the noise, focus your mind and get things done.
 And while one method might work for you, that doesn’t necessarily mean it’s a success for the next person.
-Luckily, there are a number of different tools available to support everyone’s varying needs, lifestyles and goals.
+Luckily, there are a number of helpful apps available to support everyone’s varying needs, lifestyles and goals.
 It’s only a matter of finding which works best for you.

 Don’t worry though—we’ve done the hard work for you.
 From an app that manages your to-dos and helps you develop new habits to an app that boosts your focus by “planting a tree,” there’s something out there for everyone.

 To learn what works best for you, take a look at these 10 helpful apps to boost your productivity.